jfdev001/mars-ml-mtsu-honors-thesis/README.md

 Sols 1 through 2837 were scraped from the `REDUCED_DATA` archive for the NASA Curiosity Rover Environmental Monitoring System (REMS) available through the [Mars Science Laboratory](https://pds-atmospheres.nmsu.edu/data_and_services/atmospheres_data/MARS/curiosity/rems.html) using `requests `and `beautifulsoup4`.
 Specifically, the `REMS MODRDR` data was used since this is the most processed and therefore best prepared for data analysis.
 The `REMS_DESCRIPTION.txt` ([link](https://atmos.nmsu.edu/PDS/data/mslrem_1001/CATALOG/REMS_INST.CAT)) describes the instruments and operational capabilities of Curiosity's REMS.
 The `REMS_MORDR_DS.CAT` ([link](https://atmos.nmsu.edu/PDS/data/mslrem_1001/CATALOG/REMS_MODRDR_DS.CAT)) describes the `MODRDR` cleaned data.
 The `MODRDR6.FMT` ([link](https://atmos.nmsu.edu/PDS/data/mslrem_1001/LABEL/MODRDR6.FMT)) describes the format of the `MODRDR` data files.
 Notably, the `MODRDR` data files have the suffix `RMD` ([link](https://atmos.nmsu.edu/PDS/data/mslrem_1001/DATA/SOL_00001_00089/SOL00001/RME_397535244RMD00010000000_______P9.LBL)).

+# Report

+The `docs` folder contains the thesis itself with all findings and methods included.

 # Future Work and Reflections

 I will likely use an open source MLOps library such as `neptune-client` in the future because tracking hyperparameters using `yaml` proved to be a fairly annoying task.